germanopi/RobotFramework/README.md

             save file .bat
    * Interative changing of variable:  robot -d PathToResults -v VARIABLENAME: XXXX PathToScript/ScriptName.robot

+   Note:
-   Note: --reporttitle "name" and --logtitle, change the result title name
+   * --reporttitle "name" and --logtitle, change the result title name
-         --timestampoutputs, prevent the results to be overwriting
+   * --timestampoutputs, prevent the results to be overwriting
+   * put XX_test.robot in the name of the file, you can order which the tests will run
+   * --randomize  tests will run the tests in any order
+   * -L DEBUG/WARN/INFO/TRACE/ERROR/NONE will change log details/ You can set it on script with "set log level   Debug"